s-bose/arrest/docs/resources-services.md

     )
     ```

-To call the endpoints of root resource, you call the HTTP method on the service directly, only specifying the path.
+To call the endpoints of root resource, you call the HTTP method on the `.root` resource of the service, only specifying the path.
-Alternatively, you can use `.root` to explicitly specify the root resource and call its handlers by path and method.

 !!!
 Example